Comoros Coup Leader Says He’ll Surrender

 Shots also were heard near Hahaya International Airport and the Kandani military barracks, 3 1/2 miles north of Moroni, where Denard’s men have held President Said Mohamed Djohar since Thursday.

 Reporters saw two Comorian soldiers, shot to death by the French soldiers, lying in the street.
-One sprawled out of a car with its lights still on.
+A taxi driver transporting a French newsman was also killed today.

 Coup leaders had hoped to turn over control to a civilian leadership and avoid a fight with France.
 But an alliance of political leaders expected to assume control of the Comoros Islands collapsed Tuesday because of disagreement over what role Denard and other mercenaries would play.